Gkbinqi/CS106L/notes/lec11_Operator Overloading.md

 `bool operator< (const StanfordID& lhs, const StanfordID& rhs);`

-* Both the left and right hand side of the operator are passed in in non-member operator overloading!
+* Both the left and right hand side of the operator are passed in in non-member operator overloading

 * How can we access the variables of the class using a non-member overloading?(now we can't use `this->`!)